OpenVSP/OpenVSP/src/help/AdvLink.md

 title:  'Advanced Parameter Linking'
 ---

-Advanced parameter linking is an OpenVSP feature designed to enable users to capture design intent beyond what the OpenVSP developers ever expected.
 Advanced parameter linking allows the user to define mathematical relationships between arbitrary parameters.

-To create an advanced link, the user first 'Add's a link and changes the name to something apropriate.
+To create an advanced link, the user first add's a link and changes the name to something apropriate.
 Next, the user identifies one or more input parameters and defines a variable name to be used as an alias for each.
 The user then identifies one or more output parameters and defines their aliases.
 Finally, the user writes code to define how the output parameters depend on the inputs.

 Advanced linking code is written in AngelScript.
 AngelScript is the scripting language embedded into OpenVSP.
-AngelScript is also used for general scripting and Custom Components -- consequently, the entire OpenVSP API is available to advanced links through AngelScript.
+AngelScript is also used for general scripting and Custom Components - consequently, the entire OpenVSP API is available to advanced links through AngelScript.
 A typical advanced link might look something like this: